JourneyDocker/ASFclaim/README.md

 ---

-## Optional: Discord Webhook Integration | Credits to @Mega349 for the original integration code.
+## Optional: Discord Webhook Integration

 Use the optional webhook integration to receive claim notifications on Discord.